AppDaemon/appdaemon/docs/APPGUIDE.rst

 Google API.AI
 -------------

 Similarly, Google's API.AI for Google home is supported - here is the Google version of the same App.
-To set up Api.ai with your google home refer to the apiai component in home-assistant.
-Once it is setup you can use the appdaemon API as the webhook.
+To set up API.AI with your google home refer to the `apiai` component in home-assistant.
+Once it is setup you can use the AppDaemon API as the webhook.

 .. code:: python